nodiscc/xsrv/README.md

 ./xsrv backup-fetch
 ```

+You can then do an off-line, off-site backup of the `xsrv` directory.

 See each role's documentation for information on how to restore backups.

-Once done, do an **off-site backups** of the xsrv directory from the controller.

 ### Upgrades